HumanitiesAnalytics/Denison-DA-301-Fall-2020/activities/accounts.md

 3. Name the new folder [Yourlastname]-DA-101-Fall-2020, as in `Lavin-DA-101-Fall-2020`
 4. Once the folder is created, right click on the folder icon and select "Share"
 5. Type `lavinm@denison.edu` in the share field, make sure the role of "editor" is selected tot he right of the screen, and click "Send"

-## Google Form

-1. Go to https://forms.gle/wWxb3nxsKB6XwzY2A and fill out the course survey, which asks for your name, your email, your Github username, etc. and asks you to describe your background and prior instruction with data analysis, programming, etc.